karltm/imldiff/README.md

 - [synthetic/2d_horizontally_separable/moved_decision_rule](https://github.com/MasterKarl/imldiff/tree/main/imldiff/notebooks/synthetic/2d_horizontally_separable/moved_decision_rule)

 The structure of the notebooks for a specific task is always the same:
-1. creates the data set and the base models, and checks the performance
+1. Create the data set and the base models, and checks the performance
-2. compares the predictions of the models using classical methods
+2. Compare the predictions of the models using classical methods
-3. generates SHAP values for each of the base models and tries to compare them side-by-side or with subtraction.
+3. Generate SHAP values for each of the base models and tries to compare them side-by-side or with subtraction.
 I consider this the state-of-the art approach.
 There may be separate notebooks that make use of either the predicted labels only, the predicted probabilities or the log-odds (logit) of the predicted probabilities.
-4. generates SHAP values for the difference model(s) to explain the models' differences directly.
+4. Generate SHAP values for the difference model(s) to explain the models' differences directly.
 Again, there may be several notebooks that use a different type of prediction.

 ## Usage